The Name of The Church: Church of Christ

 AD-1763 Genealogy records of the Church of Christ in Buxom, Maine, preserved and published covering the period of 1763 to 1817.
 No information about the doctrinal stance of this church.

 AD-1762 Nov.
-10, 1762, a Church of Christ was incorporated in the 6th Parish of Springfield, which embraced the present villages of Agawam and Feeding Hills, the members of which were: Samuel Mirick, Joseph Bodortha, Benjamin Leonard, John Leonard, Reuben Leonard, Joseph Selden, Joseph Flower, Abel Leonard, Jonathan Bodortha.
-Historical documents reveal nothing about the doctrinal stance of this church of Christ.
+10, 1762, a CHURCH OF CHRIST was incorporated in the 6th Parish of Springfield, which embraced the present villages of Agawam and Feeding Hills, the members of which were: Samuel Mirick, Joseph Bodortha, Benjamin Leonard, John Leonard, Reuben Leonard, Joseph Selden, Joseph Flower, Abel Leonard, Jonathan Bodortha.
+Historical documents reveal nothing about the doctrinal stance of this CHURCH OF CHRIST.

 AD-1742 Church Covenant adopted by the Baptist Association which met in Philadelphia on September 25th,